mx-psi/fa-scraper/faLetterboxd/README.md

-# filmAffinity to LetterBoxd
+# filmAffinity to Letterboxd

-Generates csv file compatible with LetterBoxd diary importer from Filmaffinity user's data given their id.
+Generates csv file compatible with Letterboxd diary importer from Filmaffinity user's data given their id.

 ## How to get your id